Law Enforcement Has Planned A Huge Community Canvass To Find Missing Colorado Mother Suzanne Morphew

-Suzanne Morphew of Colorado has been missing since Mother’s Day on Sunday, May 10 and now law enforcement have planned a wide spread community canvass with the hopes of yielding new leads.
+Suzanne Morphew of Colorado has been missing since Mother’s Day — Sunday, May 10 — and now law enforcement has planned a widespread community canvass with the hopes of yielding new leads.
 The Chaffee County Sheriff’s Office announced this new plan on Wednesday, June 10.
 They are also continuing to work with the FBI and the Colorado Bureau of Investigation, according to The Denver Post.

 Morphew went missing while on a bike ride.
 At the time, her husband Barry had been miles away in Denver and their two daughters had been in a different state on a camping trip.
 Her daughters became concerned when they could not get into contact with her and ultimately called a neighbor.
 The neighbor later called the authorities.
 So far there have been no suspects arrested in connection with the search for the missing 49-year-old.

-Thus far, law enforcement has conducted ten large-scale searches in the community as well as followed up on hundreds of tips, with still no sign of Morphew.
+Thus far, law enforcement has conducted ten large-scale searches in the community, as well as followed up on hundreds of tips, with still no sign of Morphew.
 During Wednesday’s announcement, it was also revealed that more than two dozen police officers will be working on this case and questioning anyone who may have known Morphew or lived near her.
 Their hope is that this will help them obtain new information regarding the case.

 Susan Medina with the Colorado Bureau of Investigation also addressed why law enforcement has revealed so little about this case in recent weeks.